camruggles/Action-Former-Feature-Extraction/instructions.md

 repeat step 3 and then move the features into the correct folder

-run it as normal and get the results
+run it as normal and get the results using

+python ./eval.py <config file> <ckpt folder>

+example:
+python ./eval.py ./configs/thumos_i3d.yaml ./ckpt/thumos_i3d_reproduce

 Note: